ClickHouse/ClickHouse/docs/en/sql-reference/functions/introspection.md

 ```
 ## logTrace {#logtrace}

-Emits trace log message for each block.
+Emits trace log message to server log for each `Block`.

 **Syntax**